hariom1625/Team_Staircase/README.md

          2. Proposing/Allocating optimal dates against absurd demand of lawyer
          3. Minimize human involvement in allocation of hearing dates to court cases
          4. Reduce impartiality and avoid stalling of cases

+# Getting started
+- Fork the repository
+- Clone in to your machine
+- Open terminal in the src directory
+- cd server && npm i && npm run devserver
+- cd .. && cd client
+- npm install && npm start